top of page

 Blake Katz

-Blake is a third-year student in the Clinical Psychology PsyD Program.
+Blake is a fourth-year student in the Clinical Psychology PsyD Program.
 She earned her B.S. in Psychology from Tulane University.
 Prior to her graduate school studies, she worked in Copenhagen’s Futurization of Thinking and Behavior lab, which focuses on the personal and global futures of college students living in the United States, Denmark, and China.
-She is currently externing at the Montefiore Neuropsychology Assessment Service (NAS), and her clinical and research interests include mood disorders, anxiety disorders, and third-wave cognitive behavioral therapies.
+She is currently a pre-doctoral neuropsychology extern at New York Presbyterian Behavioral Health.
+She previously externed at Montefiore Neuropsychology Assessment Service (NAS) and the College of Staten Island Counseling Center.
+Blake's clinical and research interests include mood disorders, anxiety disorders, and third-wave cognitive behavioral therapies.
 Email: bkatz8@mail.yu.edu

 Chayim Rosensweig